 In the Revolution, military units often had different flags or no flags.
 Stripes were a defining feature of American flags even before the Revolution, and many military banners used by Americans featured stripes of differing colors.
 Records in all the colonies describe red and green flags similar to the one on the left.

 George Rogers Clark is credited (perhaps mistakenly) by some as using a similar red and green banner in February 1779, when he led 172 men, nearly half of which were French volunteers, from Kaskaskia, Indiana to attack the British force holding a fort at Vincennes, Indiana.
 They marched the 240 miles through flooded country, often shoulder high in water, sending out hunting parties for food and sleeping on the bare ground.
 It required 17 days to make what was normally a five or six day trip in the summer.
 On reaching the English fort, they surprised Vincennes.
 Clark ordered that a dozen flags he had with him be marched behind a slight rise to convince the British that there were 600 men rather than under 200.
 As a group of men with their flag completed their march behind the rise and disappear into the forest, they would quickly run hidden back to the starting point to make another march behind the rise.
 Back and forth they went, appearing to the observing British as a huge attacking force assembling.
 The Americans opened rifle fire on the fort with such accuracy that the British were prevented from opening their gunports.
 On the morning of the third day, the British surrendered the fort and thereby control of their other posts in the previously French dominated area of what became our Northwest Territory.
 It is reported that when the formal surrender of the fort took place, the English commander asked Clark “Where are all your men?”; Clark replied “They are here before you”; and the English commander turned aside with tears in his eyes.
 The British never regained control of these posts, and the American claims in the old Northwest served as the basis of the cession of these lands to the United States at the Treaty of Paris in 1783.
-Read more on the history of the attack by Clark and the history of this flag.

 Franklin or Serapis or Paul Jones Flag